Junior High 4-H Academic Conference

 The scientists and specialists who will be conducting the program are experienced UT faculty members with national reputations in their areas of specialization.
 They have been chosen for the conference on the basis of their experience and ability to work with young people.

-You will live in the air-conditioned comfort of the UT Knoxville dormitories.
+You will live in the air-conditioned comfort of the UT Knoxville residence halls – just like real college students!
 Most of your meals will be on campus at a university cafeteria.
-Your address at Academic Conference will be:

 - Towels and washcloth